 The minimalist style is an art movement that aims to use as few decorative elements as possible, giving priority to functionality and sobriety.
-Minimalism is a philosophy that encourages getting rid of accessories and living austerely.
+Minimalism is a whole philosophy of life that encourages getting rid of accessories and living austerely.

-The minimalist style emerged in the United States in the 1960s under the motto “less is more”.
-However, it was soon influenced by Japanese design and was even confused with later trends such as Wabi-Sabi, which finds beauty in imperfections.
+The minimalist style emerged in the United States in the 1960’s under the motto “less is more”.
+However, it was soon influenced by Japanese design and was even confused with later trends such as wabi-sabi, which finds beauty in the imperfect.

 Minimalism uses straight and simple lines.
-The most common materials found in this style are cement, glass, stone, and steel.
+Among its most common materials are cement, glass, stone and steel.

-Minimalist decoration uses neutral color palettes: off-white, grey, brown, and black tones all fit perfectly.
+Minimalist decoration uses a neutral colour palette: off-white, grey, brown and black tones are all perfect for this style.

 In minimalist decoration there is little furniture, which is practical and very stylish.
-The value of good architecture is highlighted: with large windows, floor-to-ceiling doors, cantilever stairs, and an impeccable lighting design.
+The value of good architecture is highlighted: with large windows, doors up to the ceiling, cantilever stairs and an impeccable lighting design.
 Anything unnecessary - curtains, cushions, ornaments - is removed.
 Light and textures are used to create a clean and tidy environment.

 Minimalist decoration finds in the Silestone Loft Collection its perfect companion.
-This urban collection makes a journey through five iconic neighborhoods around the world where minimalist style comes to life.
-For their simplicity and good taste, our choices are Camden, a beautiful taupe, and Seaport, a grey full of nuances.
+This urban collection makes a journey through five iconic neighbourhoods around the world where minimalist style is at its best.
+For their simplicity and good taste, our choices are Camden - a beautiful taupe colour - and Seaport - a grey full of nuances.

 The Zen Collection, with a clear Japanese influence, is also an interesting option for our minimalist style.
-The colors Haiku (beige), Kensho (grey), and Unsui (brown) are perfect on their own or in combination with each other.
+The colours Haiku (beige), Kensho (grey) and Unsui (brown) are perfect on their own or in combination with each other.

-Silestone Iconic White and Blanco Zeus are a safe bet when it comes to conveying purity, light, and spaciousness.
+Silestone Iconic White and Blanco Zeus are a safe bet when it comes to conveying purity, light and space.

 Industrial + Minimalist

 The Dekton Industrial Collection also works very well with the minimalist style.
-After all, they are all trends from the first half of the 20th century that influence and feed off each other.
+After all, they are all trends from the first half of the 20th century that influence and feedback to each other.

-From this collection, we are fascinated by beige tones- Lunar and Nilium - and materials mimicking cement - Soke and Orix.
+From this collection we are fascinated by beige tones- Lunar and Nilium - and materials imitating cement - Soke and Orix.
 Remember that cement is a key material in this decorative style.

 Minimalist style decorative tips

-Ranging from cladding to countertops, vanities to shower trays, Cosentino offers limitless possibilities to create a minimalist look in your living room, kitchen, or bathroom:
+Ranging from cladding to worktops, washbasins to shower trays, Cosentino offers you a wide range of ideas to create a minimalist look in your living room, kitchen or bathroom:

-- Devote time to the architectural aspect of the project.
-Choose clean and simple lines in harmony with, and respectful of the natural environment.
+- Devote time to the more architectural aspect of the project.
+Choose clean and simple lines in harmony with, and respectful of, the natural environment.

-- Make use of large windows and glass panels to maximize light and space.
+- Make use of large windows and glass panels to maximise light and space.

 - Choose simple and neutral materials to create large vertical or horizontal monochromatic surfaces.
 Allow yourself to play with textures as the only concession to your minimalist decoration.

-- Use only the necessary fabrics, always choosing those that are made of 100% natural fibers.
+- Use only the necessary fabrics, always choosing those that are made of 100% natural fibres.

 - Let vegetation be part of your indoor space by creating small gardens of Zen inspiration.